West Hindmarsh

 West Hindmarsh displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-West Hindmarsh's dwelling structures, as per the latest Census, consisted of 68.7% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in West Hindmarsh was at 26.0%, with mortgaged dwellings at 32.9% and rented ones at 41.1%.
-The median monthly mortgage repayment in the area was $1,733, higher than Adelaide metro's average of $1,562.
-Median weekly rent in West Hindmarsh was recorded at $320, matching Adelaide metro's figure but lower than the national average of $375.
-Nationally, West Hindmarsh's mortgage repayments were below the Australian average of $1,863.
+West Hindmarsh's dwelling structure, as per the latest Census, consisted of 68.7% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in West Hindmarsh stood at 26.0%, with mortgaged dwellings at 32.9% and rented ones at 41.1%.
+The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
+Median weekly rent in West Hindmarsh was $320, matching the Adelaide metro figure but below the national average of $375.
+Nationally, West Hindmarsh's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing